Galjoentopper/Bot_kilo/INSTALLATION.md

    pip install --upgrade -r requirements.txt
    ```

+## Stable-Baselines3 and Gymnasium Compatibility

+As of the latest update, we've upgraded to stable-baselines3 version 2.7.0 which fully supports gymnasium (the successor to the deprecated gym library).
+This upgrade resolves the Gym warnings that were previously appearing in the application.

+If you encounter any issues after updating, please ensure that:
+1. You're using gymnasium>=0.29.0 (already specified in requirements.txt)
+2. You've completely removed any references to the deprecated gym library
+3. You reinstall dependencies using the installation script if needed

 ## Contributing

 If you encounter issues with the installation process, please open an issue with: